strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 - make a textual search (1) or set filters (2) to find specific entries,
 - create a new entry (3),
-- configure the settings of the list view (4).
+- configure the fields displayed in the table of the list view (4).

 ### Filtering entries